 - Your blog URL.

-- URL of your public online family tree - but check that it really is public (eg, a free tree on Rootsweb's WorldConnect, which is not locked away behind a pay wall on a subscription site).
+- URL of your public online family tree - but check that it really is public and not locked away behind a pay wall on a subscription site.

-- Your social media URLs (Twitter, Facebook, Google+, Flickr etc).
+- Your social media URLs (Twitter, Facebook, Flickr etc).

 - Short list of surnames that you're researching, especially any unusual names.
 (Putting these on the back of the card costs a few extra dollars.)